-Disability is enormously difficult for the child with the disability.
-Not only is disability difficult for the child, but it can be difficult for the family dealing with a sibling or child that is disabled.
+A disability is difficult for the child with the disability.
+Not only is a disability difficult for the child, but it can be difficult for the family dealing with a sibling or child that is disabled.

 I’m not sure how many people consciously stop to think about that concept.
 Others assume it’s business as usual; families just get on as the world goes by.

 I am lucky that my disability wasn’t debilitating and that I was able to live a relatively normal life, but mentally and emotionally I struggled.
 I know what it’s like not to talk about or deal with emotions around disability.